Created in partnership with

 Before a cardiac MRI scan

-The scanner is a powerful magnet, so you may be asked to complete and sign a checklist to make sure it is safe for you.
-The checklist asks about any metal implants you may have.
+The scanner is a powerful magnet.
+You may be asked to complete and sign a checklist to make sure it is safe for you.
+This will check whether you have:

 You should also tell your doctor if you have ever worked with metal or in the metal industry.
 This is because very tiny fragments of metal can sometimes lodge in the body.

 Some tattoo ink contains traces of metal.
 Most tattoos are safe.
 But tell the radiographer immediately if you feel any discomfort or heat in your tattoo during the MRI scan.
+You should tell the radiographer before the scan if you are pregnant or think you could be.

 How is a heart MRI scan done?